LearnFL/proj-web-advanced-dom-manipulation/README.md

 The purspose of this project was to practice JavaScript advanced dom manipulation.
 I created well loved features using JS from scratch.

 ## Process
 JavaScript, HTML, CSS.
 DOM manipulation using JS, including event bubbling and DOM traversing.
 Inspired and challenged by Jonas Schmedtmann.
+None of the pictures belong to me.

 ## Functionality
 #### NAV